Advice for students regarding translation and editing tools

 Translation and editing tools

 Digital translation and editorial assistance tools have been available for decades and have been continuously improving in both quality and capabilities.
 These tools include the proofing functions in Microsoft Office, Google Translate, and applications like Grammarly.
-More recently, generative artificial intelligence platforms such as ChatGPT have started offering similar functions.
+More recently, GenAI tools have integrated similar functions.

 Increasingly applications are offering multiple types of technology and assistance.
-Examples include integration of generative artificial intelligence into Grammarly and the introductions of Copilot for Microsoft Office and Duet for Google Suite.
+Examples include integration of GenAI into Grammarly and the introductions of Copilot for Microsoft Office.
 It is important that you maintain awareness of the technology you are using and the level of assistance it provides.

 Translation, editing tools and academic integrity